 - Often feel strong emotions like sadness, anxiety, frustration and anger.

 - Often feel tired, with aches and pains and low energy or tension.

 Treatment of Stress, Depression and Low Self-Esteem

 Although the treatment for stress, depression and low self-esteem can be very different there are some common things you can do that may help you start to feel better.
 These include:

 The above suggestions will work for many people who are motivated to change, they are very general prescriptions though.
 There are specific tools and techniques you can use for you disorder.
-Try reading around some of the posts on this site (for example see post on Low Self Esteem and Depression and Stress Management).
-For more detailed information on depression see this page)
+Try reading around some of the posts on this site (for example see posts on Stress Management).

 If your still struggling then reach out for to schedule a appointment.
 During your first session, you can share a bit about what's troubling you and I can answer any questions you might have.
 We'll discuss your goals and my approach and assess whether we are the right fit for each other.